Aromatic Aster (Aster oblongifolius) 12-pack of plugs

 Can be shipped.

 What are plugs?
 Plugs are plants grown in 72-cell trays; each soil plug is 1.6” wide x 3.2” deep.
-They are a great option for planting large gardens.
-We plant all of our own projects with plugs.
+Read more here.

 Details